-- 1. Establish a date for recruitment efforts fro members of Committee; - 2.
-Establish a date for first meeting; - 3.
+- 2. Establish a date for first meeting; - 3.
 Establish a date for completion of Charter; - 4.
 Create an Operating plan and Budget at least one year ahead of execution; - 5.
-Conduct a review or audit of existing outreach activities and materials - 6.
-Develop a plan for consolidation and creation of resources and new programs; and - 7.
+Conduct a review or audit of existing outreach activities and materials

+- Develop a plan for consolidation and creation of resources and new programs; and - 7.
 Develop activities/workshops and materials.